Paris with the Kids and Travel Mom Petra

 Both our kids are in French Immersion School, so we thought we needed to get to France and test out their French.
 It was fun to see the kids use the language.

-What was the BEST part of the trip for you?
+What was the BEST part of the Paris trip for you?

 Musée d’Orsay was my highlight.
 We hired a private tour guide for the museum for just the 4 of us.
 They made it a scavenger hunt, and for 2 hours, we were enraptured by it.
 She made it super fun.
 It’s not cheap to do these types of tours, but Carine from Unique Paris and her guides are incredible.

-What was the BEST part of the trip for the family?
+What was the BEST part of the Paris trip for the family?

 We only used public transportation.
 We stayed in an Airbnb so we could enjoy the local life, local bakery, and fresh croissants in the morning.
 We felt like we were really living there.
 Using the Metro and buses to get around was fun for everyone.

-Blue Fox Bike Tours was a great way to see the city (even in the July heatwave).
+Blue Fox Bike Tours was a great way to see Paris with the kids (even in the July heatwave).
 In 4 hours, we biked 14 km/8-9 miles and saw so much of Paris from the Louvre to the Eiffel Tower and along the Seine.
 We couldn’t have done what we did without being on bikes.
 We had a great guide with only 8-10 people in the group.

 There are pretty much bike lanes everywhere.
 They have smaller bikes for the kids.
 They even have attachments for smaller kids to be on your bike.
 They also do a private “Amazing Race” tour through the city, which would have been really fun for the kids.

-What was the BEST part of the trip for the kids?
+What was the BEST part of the Paris trip for the kids?

 There was a huge fairground at the Tuileries Gardens with a huge pendulum ride that was 10 euro for one ride, but every day the kids asked about going back.